 As said, Doze runs almost invisibly in the background.
-For it really kicks in, the device must be with the screen off and not charging.
+For it to really kick in, the device must be with the screen off and not charging.
 This was confirmed several times, running tests with recursion, in other words, scheduling the same test repeatedly.
 Even with the USB cable plugged in, was verified that Doze has a higher priority than the Android AlarmManager, which is being used to wake the phone at a certain time, in order to run a specific scheduled test.
 This causes the phone to not wake up and, therefore not execute the specified task at time.

-The results, depicted in the figure 5.4, were obtained from the Battery Historian tool from Google, which analyzes the battery consumption of a device, using Android “bugreports” files.
-For 4 hours, the phone was sending SMS’s and taking radiologs.
+The results, depicted in the figure 5.4, were obtained from the Battery Historian [86] tool from Google, which analyzes the battery consumption of a device, using Android “bugreports” files.
+For four hours, the phone was sending SMSs and taking radiologs.